shov/toweran/README.md

 # Contribute

 The project is being developed.
-Any contributing is very welcome.
+Any contribution is very welcome.
 Feel free to open PR to current `release/*` branch 🙏

 Trello board is [here](https://trello.com/b/oofrAa3Q/toweran)